csula/cs3220-summer-2017/SYLLABUS.md

 ### Objective

-Learning full-stack web programming in HTML, CSS, JavaScript & Java.
+Learning full-stack web development in HTML, CSS, JavaScript & Java.

 ### Expectation

 Students are expected to have strong Java programming background.
 In addition, students are expected to devote a large amount of time learning how to implement techniques learned in class.